 Method #2: Calculate Garment SAM Through Time Study

 Step 2: Take one stopwatch.
 Stand by the side of the operator.
-Capture cycle time for that operation. (cycle time – total time is taken to do all works needed to complete one operation, i.e. time from pick up part of the first piece to next pick up of the next piece).
+Capture cycle time for that operation. (cycle time – total time taken to do all works needed to complete one operation, i.e. time from pick up part of the first piece to next pick up of the next piece).

-Calculate the average time of the 5 cycles. the time you got from time study is called cycle time.
+Calculate the average time of the 5 cycles. the time you get from time study is called cycle time.
 To convert this cycle time into the basic time you have to multiply cycle time with operator performance rating.

 Basic Time = Cycle Time X performance Rating

 Step 3: Performance rating.
 Now you have to rate the operator at what performance level he was doing the job seeing his movement and work speed.
-Suppose that operator performance rating is 80%.
-Assume that cycle time is 0.60 minutes.
+Suppose that the operator performance rating is 80%.
+Assume that the cycle time is 0.60 minutes.

 Basic time = (0.60 X 80%) = 0.48 minute